Strategy Week

 I chose AAE as an intern because I believe in database-linked strategic information concerning the

-empowerment of Thousands of African MSMEs.
+empowerment of thousands of African MSMEs.
 This report focuses on the “Opportunities

 and Threats” (OT) suboption of the SWOT analysis and was completed on February 23, 2026.
 The